 Update the status to Needs E-mail Address.

-Ask one of super deputies to set up an address for you in case of a new WordCamp, or to reset the password and send it to the new organizer using the Google Workspace admin tool.
+Ask one of program managers (super deputies) to set up an address for you in case of a new WordCamp, or to reset the password and send it to the new organizer using the Google Workspace admin tool.

 Add the WordCamp email address to the WordCamp tracker.